ParentingForLifelongHealth/plh-kids-app-content/README.md

 # plh-kids-app-content
-This package contains data used in the PLH kids app
+This package contains data used in the PLH Kids app

 ## App Preview
 https://plh-kids.web.app